Political positions of Keir Starmer: Analysis and commentary

 Views of Keir Starmer's political philosophy are diverse.
 Some commentators, judging that Starmer has led his party back to the centre ground to try to improve its electability, have likened what he has accomplished in this regard to Tony Blair's development of New Labour.

 Others interpret his changes of policy as evidence that he has no clearly defined philosophy at all, save a rejection of populism.
 The Economist noted that "while it is hard to define what Sir Keir stands for politically, it is clear what he isn't: a populist".

 Another contrasting belief is that Starmer definitively subscribes to the left end of the socialist spectrum, with academic analysis arguing that "Labour under Starmer has advanced a politics of anti-neoliberalism like that of Jeremy Corbyn and John McDonnell", and that Starmer "differs markedly from New Labour" in "aspiring to restructure an economic model perceived to have failed".
 Figures including Starmer's former boss, the barrister Geoffrey Robertson, as well as his former advisor Simon Fletcher, and the journalist and broadcaster Peter Oborne, have described Starmer as exhibiting an authoritarian approach.

 A 2025 pre-Labour conference Guardian editorial stated Starmer now generally took an Anglo-American rather than a European position, and had tellingly referenced the American centrist Abundance book and buzzword for developing prosperity by deregulation, rapid infrastructure development and market-led growth, without emphasising redistribution of income and wealth.

 Despite the lack of any consensus about the character and even existence of Starmer's ideology, it has acquired a neologism, Starmerism, and his supporters have been called Starmerites.
+Adam Bienkov writing in Byline Times said of Andy Burnham's first cabinet in July 2026 following Starmer's resignation as Prime Minister that "At best it represents Starmerism without Starmer".